-Authenticating users is a key technology in today’s internet-connected world.
+Authentication technology plays a key role in today’s internet-connected world.
 Without it, individuals and employees would not be able to work, shop, and bank online while keeping their privacy and identities are safe.
-Two-factor authentication is a key piece of this system.
+Two-factor authentication is an important part of this.

 What is Two-Factor Authentication?

 Today’s most powerful tech companies, such as Apple, and Facebook, all use two-factor authentication.
 You have likely already used two-factor authentication and perhaps not known it.